Raezroth/Linux-ARM-Gaming-Chroot/Docs/using-steam.md

 If all went well in the previous steps, Steam should launch and you should be able to login and download a game within your system's specification range. =)

 --NOTE: BOX86/64 is still in developement and highly experimental.
-Expect slow load times and lower FPS.
+Expect slow load times and lower FPS or even games not working.

 ## More Usage